microsoft/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { IDeltaManager } from '@fluidframework/container-definitions';
 import { IDisposable } from '@fluidframework/core-interfaces';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
+import { IDocumentSchemaCurrent as IDocumentSchemaCurrent_2 } from './summary/documentSchema.js';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IEnvelope } from '@fluidframework/runtime-definitions';
 import { IEvent } from '@fluidframework/core-interfaces';